 Monitoring Sexual Orientation, Gender and Trans Status

-Over the last two decades, the lesbian, gay, bisexual and trans (LGBT) community has seen legislative change which has led to greater acceptance.
+Over the last two decades, the lesbian, gay, bisexual and trans (LGBT) communities have seen legislative change which has led to greater acceptance.
 However, there is still a huge lack of evidence about LGBT people, our needs and experiences.
 Monitoring sexual orientation, gender identity and trans status is a proven way to address that lack of evidence.
-Championing sexual orientation and trans statis monitoring for service users and staff across all public services is a key an organisational priority for LGBT Foundation.
+Championing sexual orientation and trans status monitoring for service users and staff across all public services is a key an organisational priority for LGBT Foundation.
 You can read more about our recommended approach and download our guidance to implementing monitoring here.

 Sexual Orientation Monitoring

 LGBT Foundation worked with NHS England and a number of stakeholders to make sure that healthcare services collect information on patient sexual orientation and use this to improve services.

 What is an information standard for sexual orientation monitoring?

 Information standards are used across the health and social care system to help collect and process information.
 This standard enables health and social care organisations to monitor sexual orientation in a way that is consistent with all other parts of the healthcare system.
 It is classed as a ‘fundamental standard’, meaning that it applies across all of health and social care.

 What are the benefits of this standard for patients and service users?